HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/manage_global_settings.md

         locale.default.variant: “<variant (optional)>“
 ```

-## Specifying how to handle portlets that the user is not authorized to view
+## Specifying how to handle portlets users are not authorized to view

-If a portlet is hidden from a user, you can choose between displaying a message or nothing at all.
+Configure whether to display a message or hide portlets entirely when users lack permission to view them.

-To replace the portlet with an informative message, set the following in your custom Helm values:
+To display an informative message:

 ```yaml
 configuration: